biyuhan/biyuhan.github.io/_pages/about.md

 <div class="about-text" markdown="1">

-I am currently a Ph.D. candidate in Accounting at Beijing Normal University (2021-2025).
-Prior to this, I received my Master's degree in International Economics from Beijing Foreign Studies University in 2021, and my Bachelor's degree in Polymer Materials and Engineering from Sichuan University in 2017.
+I received my Ph.D. in Accounting from Beijing Normal University in 2025.
+Prior to this, I obtained my Master's degree in International Economics from Beijing Foreign Studies University in 2021, and my Bachelor's degree in Polymer Materials and Engineering from Sichuan University in 2017.

 My research interests lie broadly in **Information Processing & Decision Making**, **Behavioral & Neuro-accounting**, and **Regulatory Accounting**.
 My research aims to explore the patterns and applications of accounting behavior through cross-disciplinary methodologies.